docker/docs/compose/wordpress.md

 Now, run `docker-compose up -d` from your project directory.

-This pulls the needed images, and starts the wordpress and database containers, as shown in the example below.
+This runs [docker-compose up](/compose/reference/up/) in detached mode, pulls the needed images, and starts the wordpress and database containers, as shown in the example below.

     $ docker-compose up -d
     Creating network "my_wordpress_default" with the default driver